bluefireteam/photo_view/README.md

 Resolves a image provider and shows the result with useful gestures support, such as pinch to zoom and pan.

 It also can show any widget instead of an image, such as Container, Text or a SVG.
+[Just use custom child constructor](https://pub.dartlang.org/documentation/photo_view/latest/photo_view/PhotoView/PhotoView.customChild.html).

 ## Installation